 Normal Attack: Tempered Sword

 First up is Diluc’s Normal Attack, Tempered Sword.
-With this attack, Diluc uses his blade to do up to 4 consecutive strikes, and he can do them relatively quickly.
+With this attack, Diluc uses his blade to do up to four consecutive strikes, and he can do them relatively quickly.
 This is easily one of his main sources of damage, and it’s flexible enough that you can weave in other attacks in between slashes.
 It may not be flashy, but once his Normal Attack talent is fully leveled, his Normal Attack does upwards of 170% ATK DMG, and the final strike in his Normal Attack combo can even hit as high as 264% ATK DMG!
 Diluc hits pretty hard.

 The final part of Tempered Sword is Diluc’s Plunging Attack, and it’s pretty standard as far as Plunging Attacks go.
-It’s an aerial plunge that deals AoE DMG when it strikes the ground.
+It’s an aerial plunge that deals AOE DMG when it strikes the ground.
 Just use it like you would normally.

 Elemental Skill: Searing Onslaught

 Diluc’s next talent is his Elemental Skill, Searing Onslaught.
-Searing Onslaught ignites Diluc’s blade as he performs up to 3 slashes that each deal Pyro DMG.
+Searing Onslaught ignites Diluc’s blade as he performs up to three slashes that each deal Pyro DMG.
 You also don’t have to do all of them at once.
 You do have a little time between slashes before Diluc’s Skill enters cooldown, meaning you can do all sorts of combos by fitting Diluc’s other attacks in between.

 Diluc’s Skill is also useful outside of combat.
 You can use it to destroy certain obstacles or clear brambles that are blocking chests.
 It also makes it pretty easy to activate torch puzzles and Pyro totems.
 Having a giant flaming sword certainly comes in handy.